 For example, three-tab shingles can last from 18-22 years, while metal roofs can last around 40-70 years.
 That's a pretty significant difference.

-Will Asphalt Shingles Be a Good Addition to My Home?
+Are Asphalt Shingles a Good Fit for Your Home?

 Before contacting just anyone to install new shingles on your roof, make sure to select a roofing company that you know will perform their duties to their best ability.
 Hiring a licensed professional will ensure that no matter what type of shingles you choose, you're going to get the best service imaginable.